anagardi/knight-tour/README.md

 Variations of the knight's tour problem involve chessboards of different sizes than the usual 8 × 8, as well as irregular (non-rectangular) boards.

+### Why I wrote this app? ###

+I have been "away" from programming for a while, due to several factors and reasons, such as (1) birth of my son (who is almost 5 years old now), (2) moving to a new country, (3) learning a new (Dutch) language and studying for obligatory integration exams.

+At the moment I'm "refreshing" my knowledge and skills.
+Writing apps like this seems the best way to do so.

+I have a bachelor degree in Software Engineering, Master's degree in Information Technologies and work experience using C#/.NET, Adobe LifeCycle and JavaScript.
+See my CV for a full list of my knowledge set and skills.

+If you are a company looking for (female) developers in Groningen area (the Netherlands), do not hesitate to [contact me](mailto:anahit.gardishyan@gmail.com).

 ### How to run? ###

 See the Release directory for the release version.